pkjPathania/dependency-risk-graph/README.md

 - Jena TDB2 is a local embedded store, not a distributed graph database.
 - JGraphT is a read-optimized in-memory projection and can lag behind RDF writes.
 - Multiple applications in the graph can make package-name lookups ambiguous.
-- Vulnerability enrichment is not yet persisted into RDF.
+- Stale `risk:affectedBy` links are not yet removed when a previously vulnerable package later returns no findings.
 - Authentication and authorization are not included.
 - Test coverage is still small compared with the amount of source code.
 - The planned Graph-RAG layer is not implemented yet.